Jaccwabyt: JavaScript â C Struct Communication via WASM Byte Arrays

 assumed to be a pointer and is passed to the

-member, creating it as an array or converting it from a function to array as needed.
+ondisposemember, creating it as an array or converting it from a function to array as needed.
+Most simply,addOnDispose()is used to manipulate the on-dispose data.

 - If it is a function, it is called with the struct object as its